 On the way to Cockle Creek from Hobart, spend some time exploring the picturesque Huon Valley.
 Follow the cider trail to discover why Tasmania earned the name of The Apple Isle and stop by some roadside stalls to sample fresh local produce.
 Pause and admire the pretty wooden boats in Franklin and call into Geeveston, a small town packed with art and craft.
 If you fancy a walk, take a detour to the alpine region of Hartz Mountains.
 Once you reach Cockle Creek, you’ll be at the southernmost point of Australia reachable by car, so it’s time to disembark and hit the multi-day South Coast Track in the Southwest National Park, which is Tasmania’s largest expanse of wilderness.
 Stunning!

-This rustic shed Airbnb was built in 1946 and is positioned on 10 acres of gorgeous farmland.
-Perfect for a getaway with a couple of your best mates.
+This sprawling four-bedroom home is the perfect holiday base for a getaway with your best mates.
 Book a stay here.

 The Details